manuelp/jfilter/README.md

 Actually, (courtesy of TotallyLazy) a `Filter<T>` is a [`Predicate<T>`](https://github.com/bodar/totallylazy/blob/master/src/com/googlecode/totallylazy/Predicate.java) and a [`Callable1<T, Boolean>`](https://github.com/bodar/totallylazy/blob/master/src/com/googlecode/totallylazy/Callable1.java).

 This way, we can write generic and type-safe filtering operations by *composing filters*.
+Both AND and OR combinators are implemented.

 ### JDBC filters